Americans’ conspiracy theories are blue pills

 - Although the Democrats’ latest power-seeking move—large-scale rigging of the presidential election, mostly through ballot-harvesting in key Democrat-controlled areas—has outraged many on the right, the Democrats’ much more harmful method of electorate-packing has been ongoing for decades.

 - Effectively the USA’s cultural and political elites have ruined a great country in their pursuit of greater power over it.
 Many of these elites may actually believe that their motives have been pure.
-Yet the harm and gravity of their crime far exceed anything that any traitor or indeed any foreign adversary has ever done to the United States.
+Yet the gravity of their crime far exceeds anything that any traitor or indeed any foreign adversary has ever done to the United States.

 Obviously, for the average American, stating any of these things openly and identifiably, beyond one’s circle of family and close friends, would risk immediate practical consequences such as social ostracism and job loss.